Remarks on hypoelliptic equations: Introduction

 \section{Introduction}

-Scalar equations that are hypoelliptic with respect to the $\mathcal C^\infty$-regularity are well-understood nowadays.
-The general picture of $\mathcal C^\infty-$hypoellipticity for systems is unclear, and we shall give some examples and counter-examples.\\
+Many results are available for scalar equations that are hypoelliptic with respect to the $\mathcal C^\infty$-regularity.
+The general picture of $\mathcal C^\infty-$hypoellipticity for systems is unclear, and we shall give some examples and counter-examples.